xbrianh/xdlake/README.md

 in Python on top of [pyarrow](https://arrow.apache.org/docs/python/index.html), focused on extensibility, customizability, and distributed data.

-This is mostly inspired by [delta-rs](https://github.com/delta-io/delta-rs), and is (much) less battle tested.
+This is mostly inspired by the [deltalake package](https://github.com/delta-io/delta-rs), and is (much) less battle tested.
-However, it is more flexible given it's Pythonic design, and offers additional support for distributed data and soft clones.
+However, it is more flexible given it's Pythonic design.
+If you're interested give it a shot and maybe even help make it better.

 ## Install
 ```